Rank, duty position and unit at time of action:

 Rank and organization: Colonel, 20th Maine Infantry.
 Place and date: At Gettysburg, Pa., 2 July 1863.
 Entered service at: Brunswick, Maine.
 Born: 8 September 1828, Brewer Maine.
 Date of issue: 11 August 1893.
 Citation: Daring heroism and great tenacity in holding his position on the Little Round Top against repeated assaults, and carrying the advance position on the Great Round Top.

 Assigned to hold the extreme left flank of the Army of the Potomac at Gettysburg with an understrength regiment of 386 men, Chamberlain successfully repulsed six assaults by a Confederate brigade through a series of unconventional, creative maneuvers.
 When the 20th Maine ran low on ammunition, Chamberlain desperately led, with more unconventional maneuvering, a preemptive bayonet counterattack, capturing over 400 prisoners and driving the remainder of the Confederate brigade into headlong retreat.
-(The 20th Maine's regimental color sergeant, Sergeant Andrew J. Tozier, played by Herb Mitchell in the film, also earned the Medal of Honor in the same action.)
+(The 20th Maine's regimental color sergeant, Sergeant Andrew J. Tozier, played by Herb Mitchell in the film, also earned the Medal of Honor in the same action, and at least three other Medal of Honor recipients who earned their awards at Gettysburg during the defense of Cemetery Ridge on the next day were depicted in cameo appearances.)

 A professor of rhetoric at Bowdoin College before the war, Chamberlain continued to distinguish himself in battle after Gettysburg.
 Slightly wounded at Little Round Top, he was wounded five more times, on two of these occasions severely enough that his obituary was prematurely published, with General U.S. Grant promoting him to Brigadier General at Petersburg, Virginia in June 1864 on what was presumed to be his death bed.
 Only the pleas of his younger brother Thomas (also an officer in the 20th Maine and portrayed in the film by C. Thomas Howell) kept the surgeons persisting in repairing his shattered pelvis and bladder, rather than letting him die without further suffering on that occasion.
 He not only survived that wound but returned to battle, finishing the war with a brevet promotion to Major General, and being selected by General Grant to preside over the formal Confederate surrender of arms and colors at Appomattox.
 He was elected Governor of Maine shortly after the war, then returned to Bowdoin College as its president, and also served as Adjutant General of the Maine National Guard.